Constantly tired? Find the causes with a blood test.

 4. Testosterone deficiency (in men)

-Low testosterone levels can promote fatigue, muscle loss, and reduced resilience.
+A low testosterone level can promote fatigue, muscle loss, and reduced resilience.

 5. Nutrient deficiencies